LightningPeach/lnd-gc-deploy/README.md

 ## How to upgrade lnd

-If you want to restart your lnd you need to run:
+To upgrade your lnd you need to run:
   ```
   kubectl delete pod lnd-pod
   ```